CartoonChess/among-us-mac/README.md

 4. Follow the installer's instructions to continue.

 ## Installation details
-The installer requires two things to work: the game wrapper or app, called `AmongUsMac`.zip or `Among Us`.app, and the game files, which will typically be a folder called `Among Us`, `AmongUs`', or `among-us-windows`.
+The installer requires two things to work: the game wrapper or app, called `AmongUsMac`.zip or `Among Us`.app, and the game files, which will typically be a folder called `Among Us`, `AmongUs`, or `among-us-windows`.
 The installer will look for these files in the following order:
 1. Drag-and-dropped onto the installer icon
 2. In the same folder as the installer
 3. Steam game files on Boot Camp drive (`/Volumes/BOOTCAMP/Program Files (x86)/Steam/steamapps/common/Among Us/`)